abilandz/PH8124/Lecture_7/Lecture_7.md

 Welcome to the lecture PH8124.
 ```

 When used to escape the new line, backslash ```\``` must be the very last character on that line.
-The frequent mistake occurs when ```\``` is followed by an empty character, because then it will merely escape the special meaning of an empty character, and not the special meaning of a new line.
+The frequent mistake occurs when ```\``` is followed by an empty character because then it will merely escape the special meaning of an empty character, and not the special meaning of a new line.

 Alternatively, we can escape the meaning of special characters with strong (single) quotes ```'...'```, which is the topic of the next section.